 During the first year of Postulancy, Postulants will be asked to complete the following:

-- A 10-year background check through Oxford Document Company, at Postulant’s expense ($120).
+- A 10-year background check through Oxford Document Company.
 The diocese will email a release form to start the background check.

 - A medical examination using forms from the Church Pension Fund.
 Postulants may use their own doctors.
 The diocese will email the required forms.